RowanPWLab/smart-signs/README.md

 # Program States
 ## Idle State
-Displays the time, weather, date, etc for a user to quickly view as they pass by.
+Displays the time, weather, date, and location for a user to quickly view as they pass by.
 ## Navigation
 Upon user request this program can display the location of a voice requested room within the Rowan Extension Hall.